Konstruktionist/fish/README.md

 * **ag**
 Change the colors of ag (the silver searcher) output.
 I don't like the yellow boxes that show up in the default settings.
-Changed to green underlined matches, light yellow pathnames & light blue line numbers
+Changed to green underlined matches, light yellow pathnames & light blue line numbers.

 * **apply_settings**
 Set up fish universal variables.
 At the moment all color related.